Exploring the Impacts of Thermal Wellness on Total Health

 Be sure to keep a water bottle handy to serve as a daily reminder to drink enough water everyday.

 Try using warmers (like Brilliantly Warm)

 Lugging around a space heater, electric blanket, hot water bottle or bulky sweater gets old very fast.

 That’s why we designed Brilliantly Warm.
-Brilliantly Warm is a discreet product that helps you feel comfy and cozy, without all the bulky layers.
+Brilliantly Warm is a discreet wearable warmer that helps you feel comfy and cozy, without all the bulky layers.
 It’s designed to easily slip into your bra, so you can ditch the (probably against office policy) space heater or bulky sweater you keep at your desk.